mesoform/enterprise-cloud-admin-tool/README.md

 ```

-4) If the limit of projects associated with the billing account has been reached a "precodition check failed" error will be shown.
+4) If the limit of projects associated with the billing account has been reached a "precondition check failed" error will be shown.
 Try removing some projects from that billing account.

 ```
 STDERR: